 There is also a lot to be gained by learning to approach case interview practice cases from the interviewer’s perspective.
 You’ll get a sense for how the interviewer might lead and prod you in one direction or another.
-Of course, collaboration like this also doubles your time investment – you and your partner both have to interview each other, and your partner must be good enough to give you the feedback you need.
+Of course, collaboration like this also doubles your time investment – you and your partner both must interview each other, and your partner must be wise enough to give you the feedback you need.

-So isn’t working with any case interview partner a worthy investment?
+So, working with a case interview partner is always a worthy investment, right?
 Not so fast.
 The merit of case interview practice partners is far more nuanced because the quality of each interaction varies so widely.
-Factors that influence the quality of a case interview partner depend on the partner’s case experience, business acumen, understanding of case interviews, and ability to give constructive feedback.
-In some cases, having the wrong partner may actually detract from your case interview skills.
+Factors that influence the quality of a case interview partner depend on the partner’s case experience, business acumen, understanding of case interviews, emotional intelligence, and ability to give constructive feedback.
+In some cases, having the wrong partner can detract from your case interview skills.

 Prepping with other applicants offers no guarantee of their expertise – it can be a lot like the blind leading the blind.
 If your partner has limited – or no – case interview experience, working with them is probably not a good use of your time.

-In fact, even casing with current or former consultants doesn’t guarantee an A+ case experience, because being able to effectively deliver a case is very different from being good at solving cases.
+In fact, even casing with a newly hired consultant doesn’t guarantee an A+ case experience, because being able to effectively deliver a case is very different from being good at solving cases yourself.
 A well-meaning but inexperienced partner may tell you that your structure is robust enough and using a framework isn’t worth it (wrong).
 Or, they might say that you must force fit all responses into one of a few frameworks that the interviewer will be looking for (also wrong).

-At the end of the day, the best solution is to find someone who has been successful in the case interview process and has delivered numerous cases, whether to friends/colleagues, or as a consultant involved in the recruiting process for his/her firm.
-If you have an acquaintance who already landed an internship at MBB or is finishing up their first year as an analyst, they will probably be a helpful partner.
-Your friend in the exact same spot in her career as you may not be the best case interview practice partner.
-Try searching your extended network, including friends of friends and colleagues of colleagues, or joining an online group (see MC’s group for partner practice).
-Some may be willing to help out of the kindness of their heart (make sure to buy them a cup of coffee or an adult beverage as a way of saying “thanks!”).
+At the end of the day, the best solution is to find someone who has been successful in the case interview process and has delivered numerous cases, whether to friends/colleagues, or as a consultant involved in the recruiting process as an interviewer for their firm.
+If you have an acquaintance who already landed an internship at MBB or is finishing up their first year in the job, they will probably be a helpful partner.
+Your friend also recruiting at the same time as you may not be the best case interview practice partner.
+Try searching your extended network, including friends of friends and colleagues of colleagues, or joining an online group (see MC’s group for FREE partner practice).
+Some may be willing to help out of the kindness of their heart (if so, make sure to buy them a cup of coffee or their favorite adult beverage as a way of saying “thanks!”).

 While you don’t have to invest any money to find a reasonable practice partner, for a guaranteed return on your investment, working with an expert coach is the ideal solution.
-Many coaches charge upwards of $1,000 an hour, but we offer far more affordable case interview coaching options, including our signature case prep program, Black Belt.
-Working with a coach who’s been there and done that may end up being one of the wisest investments you make in your career.
+Coaches can charge upwards of $1,000 an hour, but we offer far more affordable case interview coaching options, including our signature case prep program, Black Belt.
+Working with a trained, established interview coach who’s been there and done that may end up being one of the wisest investments you make in your career.